ElanMedoff/use-search-param-state/README.md

 ⚠️ Warning: In progress!

-A React hook with read-write interface to safely, reliably and easily synchronize React state with URL search params.
+A React hook with a read-write interface to safely and easily synchronize React state with URL search params.

 ---